 - Tax consequences of the division of property

 The application of Texas law to your specific circumstances can be complicated.
-We can help.
+I can help.

-Are you unsure of how your, or your spouse's actions, will affect your court proceedings?
+Are you unsure of how your actions – or your spouse’s actions – will affect your court proceedings?
 Do you have questions about division of marital property?
-Call 972-468-1821 or contact our Texas property distribution lawyer online to schedule a consultation with a lawyer.
+Call 972-813-9959 or contact me online to schedule a consultation in Plano.